MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/install-fedora.md

 ---
-description: Information about installing PowerShell on Fedora Linux ms.date: 10/14/2021
+description: Information about installing PowerShell on Fedora Linux ms.date: 10/15/2021
 title: Installing PowerShell on Fedora Linux
 ---
 # Installing PowerShell on Fedora Linux

 All packages are available on our GitHub [releases][releases] page.
 After the package is installed, run `pwsh` from a terminal.
 Run `pwsh-preview` if you installed a preview release.
+Before installing, check the list of [Supported versions](#supported-versions) below.

 > [!NOTE]
 > PowerShell 7.2 is an in-place upgrade that removes previous versions of PowerShell.